r-barnes/alignment_boilerplate/README.md

 Alignment Boilerplate
 =====================

-A handy library of boilerplate code for alignment
+A handy library of boilerplate code for alignment.